Cape Gooseberry

 Physalis peruvianaClinical Encyclopedia

 Cape gooseberry, also known as Physalis peruviana, is a nutrient-dense fruit known for its sweet-tart flavor and high vitamin C content.
-It is often used in desserts, jams, and salads.
+It is rich in antioxidants and has been linked to various health benefits.

 Macronutrient Ratio